-Also, during menopause, lifestyle factors, such as diet and exercise, can maintain lean mass, balance hormones, and reduce insulin resistance and inflammation.
+Also, during menopause, lifestyle factors like diet and exercise can maintain lean mass, balance hormones, and reduce insulin resistance and inflammation.

 As a result, women can reduce body fat effortlessly and maintain a healthy weight.
 And now, let’s take a closer look at how this can work.

 Many women who are going through menopause try to lose weight with diets.
 But conventional calorie reduction promotes muscle loss and can severely limit basal metabolic rate even years after dieting (Fothergill et al. 201713).